 Before winter arrives, invest in new attic insulation in order to improve your home’s R-value.
 Because R-value shifts based on various factors, homeowners should pay attention to the symptoms of poor insulation.

-Attic insulation is one of the easiest places to replace or add more insulation in your home.
+Attic insulation is one of the easiest places to replace or add more insulation to your home.
 The attic is one area of your home where the temperature fluctuates the most.
-It’s the hottest spot in summer and coldest in the winter.
-Blown-in fiberglass insulation is easy to install and offers addition support against home heat transfer.
+It’s the hottest spot in summer and the coldest in the winter.
+Blown-in fiberglass insulation is easy to install and offers additional support against home heat transfer.

 At J&W Heating and Air we install blown-in fiberglass attic insulation.
 Schedule your appointment now to save money this winter.
 The attic insulation is applied on top of the existing insulation to build a thicker layer of protection.
 Bulky materials like fiberglass insulation resist conductive heat flow.
 Conductive heat loss is the type of heat loss that most often occurs in homes.

 Other Ways to Prepare Your Home for Winter